nathaniel-wikamulia/confluent-producer-consumer-iot/README.md

-# Introduction to Producer and Consumer
+# Introduction to Kafka Producer and Consumer
-In this repository, you will learn how to create a Python Kafka producer, send IoT data to Confluent Cloud, process the data using Flink, create a Python Kafka consumer, and consume the processed data with the consumer.
+In this workshop, you will learn how to create a Python Kafka producer, send IoT data to Confluent Cloud, process the data using Flink, create a Python Kafka consumer, and consume the processed data with the consumer.

 ## Prerequisites
 1. Download the code from this repository.